danielhuamani/Deezer-Clone/Readme.md

 # Silabuz Challenge

+this project is a basic clone of [Deezer API](https://developers.deezer.com/api)

 ## Before Project Run

-copy .env.template paste in docker/ with name it .env with their variables
+copy .env.template paste in docker/ and rename it with .env with their variables
 ## Project Run

 ### Build